THERE ARE MANY WAYS TO FUNDRAISE AND SUPPORT OUR WORK

 Once you’ve decided what you want to do please contact us as you will need to complete a form detailing your event and we can then help you to promote it.
 We can also provide collecting boxes, labels for buckets and posters.
 If you need any help just get in touch.

-Virgin Giving is a good way of running a sponsored event.
+Wonderful is a good way of running a sponsored event.
 People donate sponsor money towards your target – and the money comes direct to us and can be Gift Aided if your sponsors are UK tax payers.

 DONATE INSTEAD OF SENDING CARDS